AmberInside/Amber_AI_ROS2/README.md

 # How to install or update the firmware of AMBER B1 Robotics Arm by a bootable usb drive?

-For the Early Bird or some special backer got bootable usb drive from AMBER, please install or update the latest firmware for AMBER B1 Master Box.
+For the Early Bird or some special backer who got a bootable usb drive from AMBER, please install or update the latest firmware for AMBER B1 Master Box.

 https://docs.google.com/document/d/1MU08JQNKIl4DXH71kOS0MwCSJQCvQ1__gY2SRo5ZNiA